challenges in procurement

 SOLUTION: Create a straight, fair, and thoroughly implemented approach for formal contracts.
 No matter how challenging the process may be, business is business and should be done with official agreements.
 And it should be done regardless of how big or small the supplier is.

-SOLUTION: Make use of procurement systems and leadership principles that offers a clear and compelling business process.
+SOLUTION: Make use of procurement systems and leadership principles that offer a clear and compelling business process.

 10) Accidental Orders

-SOLUTION: If you maintain a good connection with your supplier, an immediate follow-up would be activated to rectify such mistakes.
+SOLUTION: If you maintain a good connection with your supplier, an immediate follow-up will be activated to rectify such mistakes.
 Good connections would save you from significant difficulties in the long run.

 11) Continue Working with Inflexible Suppliers